timothydmorton/vespa-tutorial/tutorial.md

     bebs = popset['beb']
     hebs = popset['heb']

+Each of these population objects has a `.stars` attribute that contains all of the data for all the simulated instances of that model.

 As before, `*.png` files are diagnostic figures.  `FPPsummary.png` displays the summary of the results, and the others are informative visualizations of the various models, showing the distribution of simulated trapezoidal model parameters compared to the trapezoidal fit to the true transit candidate signal.